Ad

 {

-printf("User is eligible for vote");
+printf("User is eligible to vote");

 }